stutta7/dhamma/nivarana-bhojjanga/aaharasutta-english.md

 *Atthi, bhikkhave, samathanimittaṁ abyagganimittaṁ.
 Tattha yonisomanasikārabahulīkāro—ayamāhāro anuppannassa vā samādhisambojjhaṅgassa uppādāya, uppannassa vā samādhisambojjhaṅgassa bhāvanāya pāripūriyā.*

 They are a sign of mental stillness, a sign of a lack of distractions.
-The mind that is paying attention to its origin, source or beginning as and when they arise, [[yonisomanasikāra]], is the nutrient that will lead to the rise of the not-yet-arisen awakening factor of Complete stillness (*samādhi*) or will strengthen and fulfil the awakening factor of Complete stillness (*samādhi*) that has already arisen.
+The mind that is paying attention to its origin, source or beginning as and when they arise, [yonisomanasikāra](/terminology/yonisomanasikara.md), is the nutrient that will lead to the rise of the not-yet-arisen awakening factor of Complete stillness (*samādhi*) or will strengthen and fulfil the awakening factor of Complete stillness (*samādhi*) that has already arisen.

 *Ko ca, bhikkhave, āhāro anuppannassa vā upekkhāsambojjhaṅgassa uppādāya, uppannassa vā upekkhāsambojjhaṅgassa bhāvanāya pāripūriyā?*